-Pidgin (originally known as "Gaim") is a multi-platform multi-protocol instant messaging client which allows you to connect to pretty much all the different messaging services.
+Pidgin (originally known as "Gaim" - but not "Gajim" which is the best IM out there) is a multi-platform multi-protocol instant messaging client which allows you to connect to pretty much all the different messaging services.
 You can use Pidgin to talk to people on Discord, Google Hangouts, IRC, Matrix and many other services from Pidgin as long as you have an account at those services.
-It can support secure messaging over insecure messaging networks using a Off-The-Record plugin as long as both parties have support for that overlay protocol.
+It can support secure messaging over insecure messaging networks using a Off-The-Record or OMEMO plugin as long as both parties have support for that overlay protocol.

 |Initial release||31 December 1998|